Convert Gigajoule to Watt-second (GJ to Watt-second)

 - Select the Gigajoule Value: Start by determining the gigajoule (GJ) value you want to convert into watt-second (Watt-second).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert gigajoule to watt-second, multiply the selected GJ value by 1e+9.
-This factor is essential for accurately converting from a larger unit (GJ) to a much smaller unit (Watt-second).
+- Multiply by the Conversion Factor: To calculate gigajoule to equivalent watt-second amount, multiply the selected GJ value by 1e+9.

 - Illustration of Multiplication: